-For many organizations, grant writing is a critical “lifeline” for their funding.
-Consider a career as a grant writer to help nonprofits get the funding they need to operate.
+For many organizations and businesses, grant writing is a critical “lifeline” for their funding.
+Consider writing a grant to help get the funding needed to operate your business, programs or projects.
 The University of Georgia’s Grant Writing Certificate is a classroom program offered at UGA’s Gwinnett Campus in Lawrenceville, Georgia.